G.A. Hickman Building—Maurice Savoie Mosaic

 The mural had not received maintenance since its installation in the 1960’s.
 Water infiltration caused the ferrous rebar to rust, which spalled off sections of the facing concrete, creating a life/safety concern.
 The initial engineering study recommended removal of the mural panel system.

 EverGreene conservators reviewed the conditions and initial study to analyze the feasibility of restoring the mural.
-Our conservators found that material failure was localized and did not extend into the depth of the reinforcing. our treatment plan included removal/stabilization of detached fragments, cleaning lichen and soiling off the surface, injecting cracks and voids with grout, reconstructing losses using color-matched mortar with embedded gravel and pigments as needed, and replacing all caulk.
-Once the panels were cured, the mural was treated with a migrating corrosion inhibitor/water repellent.
-The projected succeeded in saving this mid-century concrete mural and iconic work of art for the University.
+Our conservators found that material failure was localized and did not extend into the depth of the structural reinforcing.
+Our treatment plan included removal/stabilization of detached fragments, cleaning lichen and soiling off the surface, injecting cracks and voids with grout, reconstructing losses using color-matched mortar with embedded gravel and pigments as needed, and replacing all caulk.
+Once the panels were repaired, the mural was treated with a migrating corrosion inhibitor/water repellent.
+The project succeeded in saving this mid-century concrete mural and iconic work of art for the University and the artist.